Tevye & the Klezmeritis logo

 Played 4 successive years at CERES VicHealth Music and Dance under the Stars, also the Victorian Arts Centre Worldly Weddings series

-Ernie Gruner VIOLIN
+Ernie Gruner VIOLIN, MANDOLIN, VOICE

 Australia’s leading klezmer violinist studied klezmer for 3 months overseas in 1998 including lessons in New York with maestro Alicia Svigals - the world’s leading traditional player and teacher (as well as founding member of the internationally touring Klezmatics).
 Ernie attended workshops and festivals in Cracow (his father’s home town) and San Francisco as well as concerts and sessions in Budapest and Berlin.
 He has given workshops and lectures on klezmer around Australia.
+In 2008 he studied again with Alicia Svigals and went to Montreal's KlezKanada and Ashkenaz festival in Toronto.

-Phil Carroll ACCORDION, NEY
+Phil Carroll ACCORDION, NEY, VOICE

 Visited Turkey and Egypt in 1998 playing middle-eastern music - which has many elements in common with klezmer.
 He also performs on the ney (arabic flute), for klezmer pieces of Turkish or Arabic derivation.
 Phil leads the middle-eastern band Yalla!! which includes Ernie.
 He also plays in Latin combo Zingaro.

-Ron Hansen DOUBLE-BASS
+Ron Hansen DOUBLE-BASS, VOICE

 Repertoire